ASureeva/F2LTrainer/README.md

 # Further Help
 Feel free to create an [issue](https://github.com/Dave2ooo/F2LTrainer/issues) if you need any help, have ideas for improvement or find any bugs.
 I'm happy to help.

+# Contributing

+Feel free to tackle any [Issue](https://github.com/Dave2ooo/F2LTrainer/issues) on your own.
+If you want to change something that is not covered in an issue, please create an issue first, to make sure the pull request will be approved.

 # Thanks

 This [F2L Trainer](https://dave2ooo.github.io/F2LTrainer/) was inspired by JPerms [OLL Trainer](https://jperm.net/algs/oll) and Romans [OLL Trainer](https://bestsiteever.ru/oll/) / [PLL Trainer](https://bestsiteever.ru/pll/).

 Thanks to [cubing.js](https://github.com/cubing/cubing.js) for the interactive Rubiks cube.